-These puzzles are considered experimental as WebXR is undergoing rapid development, with browser preview builds changing on daily basis.
-At the moment the AR puzzles are disabled until the specification is stabilized.
-In order to use the VR puzzles, we recommend to turn on the Legacy VR checkbox when creating a new project.
+These puzzles require your browser to support WebXR standard.
+In order to use the VR puzzles in other browsers, we recommend to turn on the Legacy VR checkbox when creating a new project.

-Initializes the virtual reality system.
-If successful, the puzzles in the "if available do" are triggered.
-Otherwise, if the browser does not support VR or VR hardware not found, the puzzles in the "if unavailable do" slot are triggered.
+Checks the virtual reality system.
+If successful, the puzzles in the if available do are triggered.
+Otherwise, if the browser does not support VR or VR hardware not found, the puzzles in the if unavailable do slot are triggered.

-For more information with regard to supported VR devices and best practices see the User Manual.
+For more information with regard to supported VR devices and best practices see the corresponding topic of this User Manual.

 "enter VR mode"

 Enters the virtual reality mode.
 Puzzles placed in the on enter do and on exit do slots are triggered upon entering or exiting the VR mode.
 Puzzles placed in the if unavailable do are triggered if a VR session could not be established.

 - sitting or standing - immobile camera positioned at some height above the ground.

 - room - mobile camera located inside some bounds such as room (e.g. for HTC Vive).

 - looking around - immobile camera positioned at zero coordinates.

 - viewer locked - immobile camera positioned at zero coordinates.
 All content is parented to the view.